 Thomas Clulee started the 1880 athletics season at the Coleshill Athletic Sports where he dead-heated in the 100-yard handicap open with L. Brun, of Moseley Harriers athletic club, who agreed to a run-off, which Clulee won.
 He then followed this success with victory in the 200-yard hurdle handicap race.
-At the 1880 Burton Football Club athletic sports, at the Hay, Thomas Clulee won the 120-yard handicap open but the Staffordshire Sentinel opined that ‘we can hardly credit Clulee’s performance’ and suggested that the distance may have been a little short.
+At the Burton Football Club athletic sports Thomas Clulee won the 120-yard handicap open race, however, The Staffordshire Sentinel opined that ‘we can hardly credit Clulee’s performance’ and suggested that the distance may have been a little short.
 Later in the year Clulee undertook a very successful journey to the seaside for the Weston-Super-Mare Athletic Society annual festival.
-There he won the 100-yard scratch race, however, the time of 11 minutes 5 seconds as reported by the Western Daily Press on the following day seems a little slow!
+There he won the 100-yard scratch race, however, the time of 11 minutes 5 seconds as reported by The Western Daily Press on the following day seems a little slow!
 He easily won the 120-yard hurdle race and was also victorious in the 150-yard handicap gentleman’s plate.
-A few weeks later Clulee was again on his travels when he competed at the Northampton athletic and gymnastic fête, which was held at Melbourne Gardens whose site is now occupied by Franklin’s Gardens rugby ground.
+A few weeks later he was again on his travels when he competed at the Northampton athletic and gymnastic fête, which was held at Melbourne Gardens whose site is now occupied by Franklin’s Gardens rugby ground.
 At this event he finished second by four yards in one of the heats of the 100-yard handicap hurdle race before narrowly winning the final by no more than six inches.
 Thomas was particularly successful at the 1880 Stourbridge Cricket And Football Club Annual Sports, at Amblecote, where he finished third in the 120-yard members’ handicap race, won the 120-yard open handicap, jumped 20 ft.
 3 ins. to win the long jump, successfully defended the 120-yard hurdle handicap event and finished second in the 440-yard local handicap race.
 He rounded off this athletic season with a trip to Lillie Bridge, London for the Kildare Bicycle Club athletic sports at which he won the 100-yard hurdle race.

 After his successful year of athletic competition in 1880 Clulee seems to have reduced his commitments in the following year.
-The reason for this is not known but may have been due to injury or business commitments.
-He was at this time in business as a lime and coal merchant.
+The reason for this is not known but may have been due to injury or business commitments, he was at this time in business as a lime and coal merchant.
 Having previously been successful there Thomas once again took part in the Weston-Super-Mare Athletic Society sports in 1881 and won the long jump.
-Later in the summer Clulee was back on familiar territory when he competed in the Stourbridge Cricket And Football Club Annual Sports at Amblecote, where he won the members’ 220-yard handicap race and the 120-yard hurdle handicap which was his third consecutive win in this event.
-Clulee broke new ground when he competed at the Leek Cricket Club and Rifle Volunteers’ athletic festival and was successful in both the 100-yard open handicap flat race and the 200-yard open handicap hurdle event.
+Later in the summer he was back on familiar territory when he competed in the Stourbridge Cricket And Football Club Annual Sports at Amblecote, where he won the members’ 220-yard handicap race and the 120-yard hurdle handicap which was his third consecutive win in this event.
+Clulee then broke new ground when he competed at the Leek Cricket Club and Rifle Volunteers’ athletic festival and was successful in both the 100-yard open handicap flat race and the 200-yard open handicap hurdle event.
 For his final athletic meeting of the year Thomas Clulee made the long journey to North Wales to take part in the revived Carnarvon Athletic Club sports at which he won the 100-yard flat race.

 Clulee seems to have curtailed his athletic activity still further in 1882 because there is only one definite newspaper report of him competing during the year.
 This was at the annual sports, at Stourbridge Cricket Ground, at which he won the 120-yard hurdle handicap race for a fourth consecutive year.
 At the same meeting Thomas’s brother, Harry, won the 220-yard members’ handicap which Thomas had won in the previous year.
 Although his brother, Harry, continued to take part in athletic events 1882 seems to have been Thomas Clulee’s final year of competition.
-Perhaps this had something to do with the fact that in September 1883 he married Mary Ann Higgs.
-On 6th October 1883 the Birmingham Daily Post listed one of the Stourbridge three quarters, in a match with Woodsetton, as Clulee but no initials were given.
-Similarly, in a match between Stourbridge and Moseley Woodstock on 24th November the same newspaper listed one of the former club’s halfbacks as Clulee.
+Perhaps this had something to do with the fact that, in September 1883, he married Mary Ann Higgs.
+On 6th October 1883 The Birmingham Daily Post listed one of the Stourbridge three quarters, in a match with Woodsetton, as Clulee but no initials were given.
+Similarly, in a match between Stourbridge and Moseley Woodstock, on 24th November, the same newspaper listed one of the former club’s halfbacks as Clulee.
 As it seems that Thomas had retired from active sport by this date these references may well be to his brother Harry.

 Having given up athletic competition Thomas Clulee took up sports administration and, at various times, chaired meetings of the Midland Counties Amateur Athletic Association and its general committee, served as its president, represented the association at Amateur Athletic Association meetings and was elected a vice president of the Amateur Athletic Association.
 He also acted as a judge, referee, timekeeper and handicapper at amateur athletic meetings including the national Amateur Athletic Championships.
 He appears to have retired from athletics administration in 1889 and from officiating at meetings in 1903.